codesnippetspro/code-snippets/README.md

 * Snippets are stored in the `wp_snippets` table in the WordPress database (the table name may differ depending on what your table prefix is set to).
 * Code Snippets will automatically clean up its data when deleted through the WordPress dashboard.

-You can also contribute to the code at [GitHub].

   [support]: http://wordpress.org/support/plugin/code-snippets/
   [github]: https://github.com/bungeshea/code-snippets